comaniac/epoi/README.md

 - HuggingFace transformers (https://github.com/huggingface/transformers): Any installation works.
 - NVIDIA Apex (https://github.com/NVIDIA/apex): Clone and use setup.py to build from source.
 - Megatron-LM (https://github.com/NVIDIA/Megatron-LM): Clone and add the path to PYTHONPATH.
 - xFormers (https://github.com/facebookresearch/xformers): Clone and use setup.py to build from source.
+Verified commit: 48a77cc

 ## Inventory